felixmulder/hedgehog-servant/README.md

     \makeReq -> makeReq baseUrl
 ```

-We construct generator lists with `element1 :*: element-2 :*: ... element-n :*: GNil`,
+We construct generator lists with `element1 :*: element2 :*: ... elementN :*: GNil`,
 where `GNil` denotes the end of the generator list.
 The `genRequest` function
 will derive a request from the generators in the list.
 This includes request
 bodies, headers and query parameters.